dawei-wang/event-notifications/getting-started.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

- {{site.data.keyword.en_full}} is an event notification routing service that notifies you of critical events that occur in your {{site.data.keyword.Bluemix_notm}} account or triggers automated actions by using webhooks.
+ {{site.data.keyword.en_full}} is a routing service that tells you about critical events that occur in your {{site.data.keyword.Bluemix_notm}} account or triggers automated actions by using webhooks.
 You can filter and route event notifications from {{site.data.keyword.Bluemix_notm}} services like Monitoring, Security and Compliance Center, and Secrets Manager to communication channels like email, SMS, push notifications, and webhooks.
 This tutorial takes you through the steps to get started.
 {: shortdesc}

 ## Pricing plans
+{: #en-pricing-plans}

-Currently, two pricing plans are on offer: Lite, and Standard.
+Currently, the following service plans are available: Lite, and Standard.

 You need an {{site.data.keyword.cloud}} account.
 If you don't have an account, create one [here](https://cloud.ibm.com/registration/).
 Log in to your {{site.data.keyword.cloud}} account.
 {: note }